YaYaB/finetune-diffusion/README.md

 After each epoch all the input txt in `finetuning_validation.txt` are used to generate images, those images will be available in a specific folder `./data/results/INPUT_TEXT` by input text allowing you to observe the evolution.

-For the moment the model is uploaded to huggingface hub every te
+The model is uploaded every 5 epochs to your model repository in huggingFace hub, this can be modified through the paramter **--upload_every_epoch**

 ## Inference

 ### Locally
-Your model is also outputted locally in `output_dir` defined before.
+Your model is also stored locally in `output_dir` defined before.
 You can load it and test it using the following script.

 ```python
 from diffusers import StableDiffusionPipeline